IshanPJoshi/Hangman-Bot/README.md

 If you want to vary the number of tries/guesses the bot has, edit the tries_left variable within main.

 Version 3 will require a separate input file of words as explained below.
-Here's the one I used : https://github.com/dwyl/english-wordshttps://github.com/dwyl/english-words
+  Here's the one I used on [dwyl's github](https://github.com/dwyl/english-wordshttps://github.com/dwyl/english-words).

 ## V2 vs. V3